Last update: 6 June 2020

-NaturePic Challenge is a series of pictures of epic nature, to highlight some places that will induce a natural high 😉 After the Remote Islands series, I was asked to participate in another NaturePic challenge.
+NaturePic Challenge is a series of pictures of epic nature.
+It highlights inspiring places that will definitely induce a natural high 😉 After the Remote Islands series, I was asked to participate in another NaturePic challenge.
 Along the lines of my recent story about Mount Taranaki In New Zealand, ‘Ode to the mountains’, the theme of this series is another favourite of mine: Mountains & Volcanoes!
 Some being both simultaneously.

 As long as I can remember, I have been fascinated by mountains.
 Especially of the fire-spewing kind.
 The awe-inspiring beauty and majesty of them.
 The mysterious lure of hidden valleys and adventurous trails beyond.
 Wandering around them, you just never lose your sense of wonder.